scala/scala3/docs/docs/contributing/intellij-idea.md

 dotc tests/pos/Arrays.scala
 ```

-If you are interested in debugging the compiler you can enable the necessary agent on the JVM and this
+If you are interested in debugging the compiler you can enable the necessary agent on the JVM.
-is done in two steps.
+This is done in two steps.
 For the first step you need to pass the
 necessary flag to the running VM.
-For convenience, this is already in comments on the `Build.scala` file under project.
+For convenience, this is already in comments on the `Build.scala` file under the
+`project` directory.
+The string you need to uncomment is the following:

+> `"-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005"`

 Uncomment the line and reload the project file with the `reload` command on sbt.
 Now, each time you run `dotc` the compiler listens at the designated address and waits the agent to connect.
 For, the second step you need to create a configuration for Debug through IDEA: